bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcationPO.md

 The user must provide an eigensolver by setting `NewtonOptions.eigsolver` where `NewtonOptions` is located in the parameter `::ContinuationPar` passed to continuation.
 See [`NewtonPar`](@ref) and [`ContinuationPar`](@ref) for more information on the composite type of the options passed to `newton` and `continuation`.

 The eigensolver is highly problem dependent and this is why the user should implement / parametrize its own eigensolver through the abstract type `AbstractEigenSolver` or select one among [List of implemented eigen solvers](@ref).

+!!! danger "Floquet multipliers computation"
+    The computation of Floquet multipliers is necessary for the detection of bifurcations of periodic orbits (which is done by analyzing the Floquet exponents obtained from the Floquet multipliers).
+Hence, the eigensolver needs to compute the eigenvalues with largest modulus (and not with largest real part which is their default behavior).
+This can be done by changing the option `which = :LM` of the eigensolver.
+Nevertheless, note that for most implemented eigensolvers in `BifurcationKit`, the proper option is automatically set.

 ## Generic bifurcation